-Despite the visual similarity of these two boats to the Balaos, one major difference sets them apart.
-The elimination of the watertight door in the aft end of the conning tower in the Balao design allowed the repositioning of the main induction valve closer to the conning tower.
-This had the desirable effect narrowing the fairwater to a fine point at the aft end in the early Balaos, or of shortening the fairwater altogether in the later boats.
-The size of the cigarette deck gun platform had to stay the same, so the platform overhung the aft end of the fairwater, giving the Balao and Tench boats a look very distinctive from the other classes.
-(See the photo of the Balao and Hardhead below)
+Despite the visual similarity of these two boats to the Balaos, two major differences set them apart.
+Firstly, both boats were refitted with a massive and distinctive wind venturi on the front edge of the bridge.
+Secondly, the elimination of the watertight door in the aft end of the conning tower in the Balao design allowed the repositioning of the main induction valve closer to the conning tower.
+Combined with a smaller design for the man-sized valve, this had the desirable effect narrowing the fairwater to a fine point at the aft end in the early Balaos, or of shortening the fairwater altogether in the later boats.
+The size of the cigarette deck gun platform had to stay the same, platform so the overhung the aft end of the fairwater, giving the Balao and Tench boats a look very distinctive from the other classes.
+These photos of Balao and classmate Hardhead give a comparison and illustrate the differences between the two classes.

-The Flying Fish and Steelhead did not have their main induction valves moved forward so they did not have the overhang at the aft end of the fairwater, this area remaining rounded on the end with the cigarette deck much longer when compared to the Balaos.
+The Flying Fish and Steelhead did not have their main induction valves moved forward and thus they retained the original, long Gato class fairwater design.
+They did not have the overhang at the aft end of the fairwater; this area remained rounded on the end with the cigarette deck much longer when compared to the Balao class.